Confederate Ireland: Cromwell's invasion

 Oliver Cromwell invaded Ireland in 1649 to crush the new alliance of Irish Confederates and royalists.
 The Cromwellian conquest of Ireland was the bloodiest warfare that had ever occurred in the country and was accompanied by plague and famine.
 Kilkenny fell after a short siege in 1650.
 It ended in total defeat for the Irish Catholics and royalists.
 The pre-war Irish Catholic land-owning class was all but destroyed in this period, as were the institutions of the Roman Catholic Church.
 Most of the senior members of the Confederation spent the Cromwellian period in exile in France, with the English Royalist Court.
 After the Restoration, those Confederates who had promoted alliance with the Royalists found themselves in favour and on average recovered about a third of their lands.
 However, those who remained in Ireland throughout the Interregnum generally had their land confiscated, with prisoners of war executed or transported to penal colonies.

 Significance

 Confederate Ireland's style of parliament was similar to the landed oligarchy Parliament of Ireland established by the Normans in 1297, but it was not based on a democratic vote.
 Given their large notional power base, the Confederates ultimately failed to manage and reorganise Ireland so as to defend the interests of Irish Catholics.
-The Irish Confederate Wars and the ensuing Cromwellian conquest of Ireland (1649–53) caused massive loss of life and ended with the confiscation of almost all Irish Catholic-owned land in the 1650s, though much was re-granted in the 1660s.
+The Irish Confederate Wars and the ensuing Cromwellian conquest of Ireland (1649–53) caused massive loss of life and ended with the confiscation of almost all Irish Catholic-owned land in the 1650s, though some was re-granted in the 1660s.
 The end of the period cemented the English colonisation of Ireland in the so-called Cromwellian Settlement.